Khirbet Kerak: Roman period: Bet Yerah/Kerakh and Sinnabri

 In the Roman period, two settlements shared the site of the old tell: Bet Yerah or Kerakh, and Sinnabri.
 The Jerusalem Talmud mentions Bet Yerah as sitting alongside Sinnabri (later named al-Sinnabra by Arabs), describing both as walled cities, but also uses the name Kerakh to refer to Bet Yerah.

 During the Roman period, a fortress was built there and the place became known and named for this feature.
 Kerakh, meaning "fortress", was the Aramaic name for the site in the Roman period, and it is from this name that the Arabic Khirbet al-Kerak ("ruins of the castle") is derived.

-Al-Sinnabra

-Hellenistic Sennabris

-The city was known in the Hellenistic times by the Greek name Sennabris.
-It was a twin city of Bet Yerah.

 Byzantine and Early Islamic periods

 In the Byzantine period, a church was constructed there and it shows signs of having been reused as a dar, or manor house, during the Early Islamic period.

 Hellenistic Sinnabris became known as al-Sinnabra or Sinn en-Nabra in Arabic.

 An Arab Islamic palatial complex or qasr in al-Sinnabra, known by the same name, served as a winter resort to Mu'awiya, Marwan I, and other caliphs in Umayyad-era Palestine (c.
 650-704 CE).
 For decades, part of this complex was misidentified as a Byzantine-era (c.
 330-620 CE) synagogue; excavations carried out in 2010 confirmed an architectural analysis made by Donald Whitcomb in 2002 suggesting the building to be the qasr of al-Sinnabra.
 Constructed in the 7th century by Mu'awiya and Abdel Malik, another Umayyad caliph who also commissioned the building of the Dome of the Rock in Jerusalem, it likely represents the earliest Umayyad complex of this type yet to be discovered.